mohsenasadi501/DataStructureAlgorithm/README.md

 #### Binary Search Tree

-This is a special type of binary tree called **Binary Search Tree (BST)** because it allows us to quickly lookup data in this tree.
-Values of any right node is always greater than left one and have **Logarithmic** time complexity
+This is a special type of binary tree called **Binary Search Tree (BST)** because it allows us to quickly look up data in this tree.
+Values of any right node are always greater than left one and have **Logarithmic** time complexity

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/binarysearchtree.png" alt="binarysearchtree.png" width="393">

-What about time complexity of operations in BST
+What about the time complexity of operations in BST?

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/binarysearchtreeOp.png" alt="binarysearchtreeOp.png" width="424">

-As you can see in an above image, all operation in BST run logarithmic.
+As you can see in the above image, all operations in BST run logarithmic.

 #### Example:

-The implementation of insert and find method in BST.
+The implementation of the insert and find method in BST.

 ```csharp
 internal class Tree